 Family's Medical History

-depression can be hereditary.
-See if it runs in your Family it could run in every generation or skip a few, but chances are someone in your Family has sufferede with it.
+it could run in every generation or skip a few, but chances

 Trauma and stressful situations